 Components of the four-year Undergraduate programme

-We aim to provide a four-year bachelor’s degree programme that allows the opportunity to experience the full range of holistic and multidisciplinary education in addition to a focus on the chosen Major and Minors as per the choices of the student.
+Our four-year bachelor’s degree programme allows the opportunity to experience the full range of holistic and multidisciplinary education in addition to a focus on chosen Major and Minor.

-We also want to provide the learner a flexible curricular structure that will enable creative combinations of disciplines for study, thereby removing currently prevalent rigid boundaries and creating new possibilities for lifelong learning.
+We also want to provide the learner with a flexible curricular structure that will enable creative combinations of disciplines for study, thereby creating new avenues for both work opportunities and higher education pathways.